Alder Sara Eskrich

 Terrence Wall is proposing a development for 1004 & 1032 Park St (the triangle site south of the intersection of Park street and Fish Hatchery road).
 Terrence and his team are unvieled their second design iteration on 3/5.
 They will be presenting their project to the Urban Design Commission Wednesday 3/11 4:30 Madison Municipal Building LL-110.
 This meeting will be purely informational for the UDC and developer, the UDC won't be making any decisions or voting on the item.

-The current proposal consists of 3 connected 3, 5, and 6-story apartment buildings with ground-level retail, internal parking and one level of underground parking.
+This version of the proposal consists of 3 connected 3, 5, and 6-story apartment buildings with ground-level retail, internal parking and one level of underground parking.

 The buildings have a total of 173 units between efficiencies and "Townhouses", all market rate.
 There is 9,330 sf of ground floor commercial space, with a total of 177 parking spaces in the interior of the ground floor and 1 story underground.